appxmod/DeviceSuppressor/readme.md

-Enable or disable device by hid / class / desc
+Enable, disable or print device by hid / class / desc.

 ## disable by class name